sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-snow.md

 Let's take a moment to walk through what we're specifying in that config file:

 * We've provided three required attributes: `"host"`, `"user"`, and `"password"`
-* We then provide five additional attributes:
+* We then provide 6 additional attributes:
   * `"create_cmdb_ci"` - this will create the configuration items automatically for Sensu clients.
-By default, this is `true`
+By default, this is `true`.
   * `"cmdb_ci_table"` - specifies which cmdb table is used for the items created above.
-The default this is `cmdb_ci_server`
+By default, this is `cmdb_ci_server`.
   * `"incident_management"` - specifies if we want SNOW incidents created for Sensu incidents.
-By default, this is `true`
+By default, this is `true`.
   * `"incident_table"` - specifies which table will be used for creating/resolving incidents.
+By default, this is `incident`.
+  * `"event_management"` - specifies if we want SNOW events created for Sensu events.
+By default, this is `false`.
-By default, this is `incident`
+  * `"event_table"` - specifies which table will be used for creating events.
+By default, this is `em_event`.

 After reloading Sensu Enterprise with `systemctl restart sensu-enterprise`, our configuration is activated.
 Let's take a look at how we provide SNOW attributes at the client level.